Skip to Content

 References Cited

 All references cited in the text should appear in the References Cited section, and vice versa.
-References Cited appears at the end of the text, and before any Tables or Figures.
-Please use initials only for names, with a space between the first and second initials.
-Authors should take spe-cial care to ensure that this section is both accurate and complete by checking references in text against those listed in the citations section, and vice versa.
+References Cited appears at the end of the text, and before any List of Figures, Figures, or Tables.
+Use full first names whenever possible, with a space between the first name and following initials.
+Authors should take special care to ensure that this section is both accurate and complete by checking references in text against those listed in the citations section, and vice versa.

 Citation style is the same as used in American Antiquity.
-Please see recent issues of that journal for examples or consult the comprehensive style guide that appears in American Antiquity 57(4): 749–770 in 1992.
+Please see recent issues of that journal for examples.

 Tables

-Tables should be created using the table function of your word processor or as tab-separated columns, or created in Microsoft® Excel.
+Tables should be created using the table function of your word processor or in Microsoft® Excel.
 Do not use customized shading or ruling.
 Do not use a multiple-column layout instead of a dedicated table format.
 Each table should be included as an individual file, not embedded in the main text file.
-Please note that camera-ready copy will only be used for complicated tables that cannot easily be reproduced by our page layout program.
-If you must submit camera-ready tables they should be laser-printed or of comparable quality.
+Please upload individual tables as Supplementary Files.
 When preparing tables, the final page size of the journal should be taken into account.
 Tables that are too large and do not reduce clearly and legibly will be returned to the author(s) for redrafting.

 Figures

 All drawings, maps, plans, and plates are termed “Figures” and must be labeled sequentially.
 Figures should be submitted as separate digital files, NOT embedded in the text file.
-Figure captions should be attached at the end of the word processing file corresponding to the article, not embedded in the graphic file.
+Please upload individual figures as Supplementary Files.
+Figure captions should be given in the List of Figures, not embedded in the graphic file.

 For vector graphics (illustrations that use equations to describe the lines, curves, and areas that make up an image), files should be in either Adobe® Illustrator v.
-11.0 or earlier (.ai) or Encapsulated Postscript® (.eps) format.
+17.0 or earlier (.ai) or Encapsulated Postscript® (.eps) format.
 Both formats can easily be edited and imported.
-Single page PDF files can be imported, but cannot be edited—they must be camera-ready.
+Single page PDF files can be imported, but cannot be edited—they must be print-ready.

-For bitmap graphics (digitized photos, scanned images), the following formats are preferred: Photoshop® v 4.0 through 8.0 (.psd), JPEG (.jpg), TIFF (.tif), and EPS.
+For bitmap graphics (digitized photos, scanned images), JPEG (.jpg) format, maximum quality is preferred but the following formats are also acceptable: Photoshop® v 14.0 or earlier (.psd), TIFF (.tif), and EPS.
 Such graphics reproduce well when printed at their original size, but information can be lost or distorted with rescaling.
-Please set image size to match the expected print size.
-Recommended resolution is 300 dpi (dots per inch).
+Set image size to match the expected print size.
+Maximum print size, including caption, is 5 x 7.5 inches (13 x 19 cm).
+Minimum image resolution is 300 ppi (pixels per inch).
+Keep the size of graphics files as small as possible to facilitate circulation during the review process.